Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Conclusion

-This work developed the SCV to sample CCL signals downhole in the wellborn for datasets construction.
-We systematically analyzed the contributions of various data augmentation methods using benchmark evaluations on our proposed neural network recognition methodology.
-Experimental validation with authentic CCL waveforms confirm the effectiveness and validity of proposed approaches.
-This research addresses the existing gaps in data augmentation methodologies for training casing collar recognition models in CCL data-limited environments.
+This work developed the SCV to acquire raw downhole CCL signals for dataset construction.
+The contributions of various data augmentation methods were systematically analyzed through baseline evaluations using the proposed neural network recognition methodology.
+Experimental validation with field CCL logs confirms the effectiveness and validity of proposed approaches.
+Results indicate that standardization, LDS, and random cropping are fundamental preprocessing prerequisites for training collar recognition models, while LSR, time scaling, and multiple sampling significantly enhance model generalization capabilities.
+Incorporating the proposed augmentation methods into the two baseline models results in maximum F1 score improvements of 0.027 and 0.024 for the TAN and MAN models, respectively.
+Furthermore, applying these techniques yields F1 score gains of up to 0.045 for the TAN model and 0.057 for the MAN model compared to prior studies.
+This research addresses the existing gaps in data augmentation methodologies for training casing collar recognition models under CCL data-limited conditions, and provides a technical foundation for the future automation of downhole operations.